pauliacomi/pyGAPS/docs/manual/sqlitedb.rst

 Overview
 --------

 The framework provides capabilities to interact with an sqlite database, in order to store objects such as isotherms, materials, adsorbates and so on.

-The database was initially envisioned as a centralised data storage for the MADIREL Laboratory in Marseilles.
+The database was initially envisioned as a centralised data storage for the MADIREL Laboratory in Marseille.
 To generalize the concept for a this framework, the database has been simplified to what the authors consider a bare bones, but still extensible, functionality.
 Suggests for further improvements are welcome.

 .. note::

     For most purposes, the internal database is adequate for storage and retrieval.
 However, it can be difficult to locate it on the disk, and, depending on the amount of data it stores, it can grow to a considerable size.
 Consider using a separate database file.